chippySebastian/READERS-CORNER/README.md

 # 📚 Online Bookstore

-An elegant and user-friendly **online bookstore web application** built using HTML, designed to showcase and sell books online.
+An elegant and user-friendly online bookstore web application frontend built using HTML, designed to showcase and display books online.
+This project focuses solely on the frontend interface without backend functionality.

 ## 🎯 **Features**
 - 🛒 **Browse Books:** View a collection of books with cover images, titles, and prices.